timokroeger/soil-sensor-unit/README.md

 ### Dependencies

-* GNU Arm Embedded Toolchain 7-2018-q2-update
+* GNU Arm Embedded Toolchain
-  (with 8-2018-q4-major code does not fit into bootloader section anymore)
 * Python 3
-* CMake 3.12 or higher
+* CMake 3.13 or higher
 * Ninja (optional)

+Alternatively you can use docker to setup a build environment:

+    docker build -t gamosybuild .
+    docker run -it -v $(pwd):/source gamosybuild # For Git Bash on Windows use $(pwd -W)

 ### Firmware